 - a pupils that has returned home from care;

-- at risk of being radicalised;
+- at risk of being radicalised or exploited;

 From 31 October 2016 Gloucestershire moved to a graduated approach for Early Help in line with the graduated approach for SEND (Special Educational Needs and Disabilities).
 It is hoped that this single pathway of Early Help will meet the needs of all children and their families with additional needs.
 There are six Early Help Partnerships across Gloucestershire and each has a fortnightly Allocations Group.